chiefJota/C-Final-Project/README.md

 # Camping Survival
+## To-Do List
+[ ] drawSquare method in graphics_starter (Takes color and position)
+	[ ] drawPlayer method in graphics_starter (Takes color and position.
+Has 'arms'.)
+[ ] Instantiate the Player and Tent objects in graphics_starter init method [ ] Instantiate the Items Vector in graphics_starter init method [ ] Logic to find when a new day starts
+	[ ] Generate item objects at random locations
+	[ ] Add generated items to Items Vector
+[ ] Draw Player, Tent, and all Items in the Items Vector using drawPlayer and drawSquare respectively [ ] Add game states
+	[ ] Instantiate current state in graphics_starter init method
+	[ ] Add start screen
+	[ ] Add death screen

 ## Git with a Group Commands
 To be used after you link your local repo to the project on GitLab.
 * git pull origin master